 Diabetes and obesity share the same underlying causes and, in many cases, they’re entirely preventable.
 Despite that, diabesity and related diseases are becoming increasingly fatal in the United States.
 Find out more.

 If you have diabetes, you’ve probably gotten contradictory advice on which diet can help you manage it.
 While there isn’t one diet that will work for everyone, there are some changes you can make today...

 As the prevalence of diabetes continues to rise, prevention becomes increasingly important.
 Recent studies measure the effects of gluten on diabetes risk.

 Type 1 diabetes is characterized by the loss of insulin-producing 𝛽 cells in the pancreas and has largely been thought to be irreversible—until now.
-Newly published research suggests that there might be a cure for type 1 diabetes after all.
-Read on to get all the details.

 Here is The Roundup, Edition 53, bringing you the best health research, news and paleo recipes from around the web from the past two weeks!

 Gluten intolerance is “fake”—at least according to many recent news stories.
 But what does scientific research have to say?
 Could it be a legitimate condition that may be even more common than currently recognized?